 10. Refund and Cancellation policy; charge backs.
-Clients of guest guides are subject to TMG’s refund and cancellation policies.
+In the event of a cancellation, we will charge a $100 cancellation fee.
 Guest guides will be responsible for any charge back fees assessed by credit card companies in response to client complaints.

 11. Assumption of Risk and Medical forms for Guest Guide Clients.
 You must ensure that prior to any activity, your client your client has completed and signed (electronically or hard copy) both the TMG’s Participant Agreement and Medical checklist.
 Also, any clients who may lead climb are required to complete and sign the TMG Lead-Climbing Addendum.

-14. Paychecks.
-Payroll is processed bimonthly: on the 15th and the last day of the month.
+13. Paychecks.
+Payroll is processed bimonthly.
+Pay periods are the 1st to the 15th and the 16th to the last day of the month.

-18. CPR and First Aid card must be in your possession.
+17. CPR and First Aid card.
 First aid training must be current.
-Evidence of this training must be in your possession at all times when guiding under JHMG’s permit.
+Evidence of this training must be on file with the office.